Tensor networks and graphical calculus for open quantum systems: Conclusion

-This work was supported by the Canadian Excellence Research Chairs (CERC) Program and the Canadian Institute for Advanced Research (CIFAR).
-JDB completed part of this work while visiting Michele Mosca at IQC.
+We thank Alexei Gilchrist and Daniel R. Terno for useful discussions.
+This work was supported by the Canadian Excellence Research Chairs (CERC) program, the Canadian Institute for Advanced Research (CIFAR), the Natural Sciences and Engineering Research Council of Canada (NSERC), and the Collaborative Research and Training Experience (CREATE) program.
+JDB completed part of this work while visiting Michele Mosca at IQC, and acknowledges financial support from the Foundational Questions Institute (FQXi, under grant FQXi-RFP3-1322).